mabur/mang_lang/readme.md

 1. Numbers and strings are primitive data types.
 2. Lists.
-3. Dictionaries of symbols/variables.
+3. Dictionaries of symbols / variables.
 4. Functions.
 5. Conditional expressions (if then else).
 6. Looping with recursive functions.
-7. Looping with list comprehensions (each for in if).

 **What it does NOT have**:

+1. For loops and while loops.
+Loops are handled with recursion and higher order functions.
-1. Mutable variables.
+2. Mutable variables.
 Everything is immutable / constant.
-2. Operators for arithmetic and boolean operations etc. Functions are used instead of operators.
+3. Operators for arithmetic and boolean operations etc. Functions are used instead of operators.
-3. Object oriented stuff like constructors, destructors, inheritance.
+4. Object oriented stuff like constructors, destructors, inheritance.
 Dictionaries are used for simple objects.

 **Example code**: